Best travel eSIM for Iceland in 2026

 How much data do I need for an Iceland trip?

 It depends on how you travel.
 A city break in Reykjavík with light map and messaging use needs little, but a self-drive lap of the Ring Road leans heavily on navigation, weather forecasts, and road-condition apps, so allow generous headroom.
 Download offline maps before heading into the highlands or remote fjords, where signal can disappear entirely.
-Simscanner does not invent allowance figures; the plans table fills in per brand once verified.
+Simscanner does not invent allowance figures; the plans table fills in per brand.

 Sources and retrieval dates